Dexamethasone: High-altitude illnesses

 Dexamethasone is used in the treatment of high-altitude cerebral edema (HACE), as well as high-altitude pulmonary edema (HAPE).
 It is commonly carried on mountain-climbing expeditions to help climbers deal with complications of altitude sickness.

 Nausea and vomiting

-Intravenous dexamethasone is effective for prevention of nausea and vomiting in people who had surgery and whose post-operative pain was treated with long-acting spinal or epidural spinal opioids.
+Intravenous dexamethasone is effective for the prevention of nausea and vomiting in people who had surgery and whose post-operative pain was treated with long-acting spinal or epidural spinal opioids.

 The combination of dexamethasone and a 5-HT3 receptor antagonist such as ondansetron is more effective than a 5-HT3 receptor antagonist alone in preventing postoperative nausea and vomiting.

 Sore throat

-A single dose of dexamethasone or another steroid speeds improvement of a sore throat.
+A single dose of dexamethasone or another steroid speeds the improvement of a sore throat.

 Contraindications

 Contraindications of dexamethasone include, but are not limited to: